-- Monitoring is now integrated into parsl as default functionality. - parsl.AUTO_LOGNAME: Support for a special AUTO_LOGNAME option to auto generate stdout and stderr file paths. - parsl.Files no longer behave as strings.
-This means that operations in apps that treated parsl.Files as strings will break.
+- Monitoring is now integrated into parsl as default functionality. - parsl.AUTO_LOGNAME: Support for a special AUTO_LOGNAME option to auto generate stdout and stderr file paths. - File no longer behaves as a string.
+This means that operations in apps that treated a File as a string will break.
 For example the following snippet will have to be updated: